IRVLUTD/isaac_sim_grasping/README.md

 ### Parameters and Inputs
 A standalone executable for the graspit grasps ([standalone.py](standalone.py)) and for transferred grasps ([transfer_st.py](transfer_st.py)) are included within the repository.
 A sample command to run the graspit grasps is shown below along with the available options.
 Note: for Isaac Sim standalone executables, the commands must be run from the isaac sim python.sh directory.
-Sample running command:

 The standalone.py takes as input:
 - json_dir: Grasp data to filter directory (dataset .json folder)